LordDashMe/knowledge/Curiosity/Be_Updated.md

 # Be Updated

+## Information Technology

-- How to stay updated with the changes happening in the programming world.
+- How to stay updated with the changes happening on the IT industry.

   - Daily: